 The Writing Center Advisory Committee is responsible for certifying courses to meet the writing requirement.
 No course may offer WR sections without the approval of this committee.
-For further information, contact Dean Alfred Guy at 432-7492 or firstname.lastname@example.org.
+For further information, contact Dean Alfred Guy.

 Guidelines for Writing Courses

-Courses that fulfill the writing requirement normally include the following elements:
+Courses that fulfill the writing requirement must adhere to the following guidelines.

-- A total of 15-25 pages of graded writing required for the term
+- A total of 15-25 pages of graded writing required for the semester.

 In these guidelines "writing" means both style and substance.
-Yale College has designed the WR requirement to integrate the teaching of writing and the teaching of subject matter.
-Instructors of WR courses should teach students not only to write better prose, but also to argue well, to work with evidence, and explore problems appropriate to our subjects.
+The College has designed the WR requirement to integrate teaching writing and teaching subject matter in our courses; we honor this integration by teaching students not only to write better prose, but also to argue well, work with evidence, and explore problems appropriate to our subjects.
 In teaching students to write, we teach them to create knowledge and to communicate effectively.